ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/SDMODELH7V1/README.md

 The SDH7V1 supports OSD using OSD_TYPE 1 (MAX7456 driver).
 The defaults are also setup to allow DJI Goggle OSD support on UART1.
 PWM Output¶

+## PWM Outputs

-The KakuteH7 supports up to 8 PWM outputs.
+The SDH7V1 supports up to 8 PWM outputs.
 Outputs are available via two JST-SH connectors.
 All 8 outputs support DShot and bi-directional DShot, as well as all PWM types.

 The PWM is in 3 groups: